inodee/threathunting-spl/hunt-queries/Detecting_Beaconing.md

 ## Triage / Analysis
 The closer the deviation is to zero, the higher the chances of the connections being related to a process executed in a very regular interval, which is one of main characteristics of beaconing traffic.

-As expected, most automated processes are detected via this method (AV updates, legitimate agents, etc) so if you proxy offers categorization it's easier to spot the context around the accessed URL.
+As expected, most automated processes are detected via this method (AV updates, legitimate agents, etc) so if your proxy offers categorization it's easier to spot the context around the accessed URL.
 However, that does not mean Google or any other frequently accessed resource should be filtered out as bad guys are also leveraging that as a covert channel.

 High number of connections with low values for deviation, combined with low number of sources (targets) is a good starting point.
 Later *bytes_out* or any other relevant field can be added to provide better context for analysis.